Real-Time Dam Levels

 Current Weather & Evaporation Impact

-With a mild reading of 9°C today, surface evaporation is significantly reduced, helping to preserve current volume.
+Cooler current temperatures of 15°C help minimize evaporation losses across the reservoir.
 With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.

 Future Outlook & Monitoring

 Looking ahead, the trajectory of Churchman Brook's water levels will depend heavily on upcoming seasonal rainfall patterns.
-State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
+Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.

 Location Map